boochow/hvcc_nts3kaoss/README.md

 ### Internal Sampling Rate

-To reduce processing load, enabling the -DRENDER_HALF option allows the oscillator unit to calculate only half of the requested sample frames and interpolate the rest.
+Enabling the `-DRENDER_HALF` option lets the oscillator unit calculate only half of the requested sample frames and interpolate the rest.
 This results in the sound lacking harmonics above 12 kHz, and many artifacts may appear in higher notes if no band-limiting technique is used.
 You can edit the config.mk file and enable the commented line:

 ```makefile